The third generation Mazda2 supermini gets a welcome package of improvements. Jonathan Crouch takes a look.

 As for peace of mind, well given the reliability of Mazda products, you'd have thought the company might have wanted to improve upon its usual three year/60,000 mile package and take on the Korean brands.
 Not so.
 That familiar standard warranty remains in place for this car.
 Still, the cover provided does continue to include three years of European roadside assistance.

 Good things often come in little packages.
 Here's one of them.
 It's a small car that's been developed with an extraordinarily large amount of care and as a result, remains a class act.
-Arguably, no other rival offers a better all-round blend of performance and efficiency, plus this improved third generation Mazda2 delivers smart looks, reasonable pricing and an interestingly-styled cabin offering premium segment features and some lovely quality touches.
+Arguably, no other rival offers a better all-round blend of performance and efficiency, plus this improved third generation Mazda2 delivers extra efficiency, smart looks, reasonable pricing and an interestingly-styled cabin offering premium segment features and some lovely quality touches.

 The bottom line is that if you thought all superminis were the same, it's well worth trying one of these.
 Life, you might find, is full of surprises.